 About this course

 Philosophy and Film share similar perspectives, from the value of art to national identity and politics.
-At Southampton, we offer this exciting, joint course for movie lovers and abstract thinkers.
+At Southampton, we offer this exciting film and philosophy degree for movie lovers and abstract thinkers.
 Here you'll learn to analyse deep, theoretical ideas, and explore film as an art, an industry and a passion.

 You'll explore Film from a variety of perspectives: as popular art, big business and as a cultural record.
 From early Hollywood films to European and world cinema, you'll study the first projected images, today's digital movies and much more in between.